 Light levels change how biophilic flooring is perceived and felt.

-Matching flooring to light conditions ensures the living room feels balanced throughout the day, not just at peak sunlight hours.
+Matching flooring to light conditions ensures the living room feels balanced throughout the day, and carefully chosen laminate flooring helps keep that harmony consistent beyond peak sunlight hours.

 Common Biophilic Living Room Design Mistakes to Avoid